Name Bookseller

 Boulter, Anne A supplement to The grammar of heraldry, now in the press: or, a catalogue of the nobility of Scotland and Ireland, With their Arms in Blazon.
 By Lewis P'ugh, Gent.

 Boulter, Anne Queen Robin: or the second part of Neck or nothing, detecting the secret reign of the four last years.
 In a familiar dialogue between Mr. Truman (alias Mr. John Dunton) and his friend, meeting accidentaly at the Proclaiming King George.
-The whole Discoveries Humbly inscrib'd to his Royal Highness the Prince of Wales, and contain the True secret History of the White-Staff, in Answer to that False one, lately publish'd by the Earl of o-ford.
+[The] whole Discoveries Humbly inscrib'd to his Royal Highness the Prince of Wales, and contain the True secret History of the White-Staff, in Answer to that False one, lately publish'd by the Earl of O-Ford.
+The second edition.

 Boulter, Anne Great Britain's wonder, a good king and good ministers: Set forth in a sermon preach'd at Milburn-Port in Somersetshire, Jan.
 20. 1714-15.
 Being the day of publick Thanksgiving for King George's peaceable and happy accession to the throne.
 By John Sprint.